The Scourge of Spurge Laurel

 Why Should I Worry About Spurge Laurel?

 Spurge laurel displaces the native vegetation needed by wildlife for food and shelter.
 It grows in thickets and out-competes native vegetation in the forest understory in the Pacific Northwest.
-This prevents our natural areas for regenerating which harms the native habitat needed by our local wildlife.
+This prevents our natural areas from regenerating which harms the native habitat needed by our local wildlife.
 Spurge laurel is also noted as a significant threat to rare oak woodland ecosystems.

 Spurge laurel also has a toxic sap that can cause severe rashes and skin irritation in sensitive individuals.
 It is important to wear protective clothing and gloves when handling this plant.
 The sap can also disperse into the air, causing breathing and respiratory problems.
 The bark, leaves, and fruits of the plant are toxic to humans and most pets.